Prague Experience logoPrague tourist information & travel guide logo

 Prague Castle

 In modern times, the statist communist era of the mid-20th century has given way to dynamic capitalism.
-Tourism has helped drive the city's regeneration, transforming grey run-down buildings into bright elegant restaurants, vibrant bars and swish hotels; a virtuous circle which encourages tourists in even greater numbers to visit Prague.
+Tourism in Prague has helped drive its regeneration, transforming grey, run-down buildings into fine restaurants, stylish hotels and vibrant bars; a virtuous circle, which encourages an ever greater number of tourists to visit the city.

 Old Town Square in Prague